Post-Baccalaureate Admission Entry Option

 All students admitted to the program must complete:

 A variety of health and security clearances (including CPR certification) required by clinical and community education sites.
-Compliance with these requirements is monitored via CASTLEBRANCH.
-A full list of these clearances and instructions for how to create a CASTLEBRANCH account are available here.
+Compliance with these requirements is monitored via EXXAT.
+A full list of these clearances and instructions for how to create a EXXAT account are available here.

 Occupational Therapy Overview (only offered to students who are already admitted) - 0 credits